Yoname/presencejs/prscd/README.md

 ### ☝🏻 Host on Single Cloud Region

-TODO: how to deploy `prscd` and `yomo` to digitalocean
+TODO: how to deploy `prscd` on digitalocean

-TODO: introducing geoping.gg, lighthouse for realtime applications.
+TODO: introducing [geoping.gg](https://geoping.gg), lighthouse for realtime applications.

 ### 🌍 Host as Geo-distributed System